 - Released from Company

 Tell everyone and anyone you are looking for a job.
 You never know who may know whom and that could translate into a potential lead.

-“Someone knows someone, who knows someone, looking for someone…just like you.”-Denise Anne Taylor, Career Coach.
+“Someone knows someone, who knows someone, looking for someone…just like you.”-Denise Anne Taylor, aka CAREERMEDIC, Career Coach.